blekenbleu/blekenbleu.github.io/Arduino/index.md

     using its [STM32 system memory bootloader in ROM](https://www.st.com/en/development-tools/stsw-stm32080.html),
     but, *again* USB is **NOT** supported by Blue Pill's ROM bootloader.

-STM32duino expects a USB HID bootloader,
+STM32duino for Blue Pill expects a USB HID bootloader,
 which gets launched by Blue Pill's ROM bootloader,
 then that USB HID bootloader installs sketches above it in flash.